hayaa123/code301/python/linked_list/README.md

 __str__ --> it represent the list in a readable waay in this format "{a}->{b}->{c}" it takes no arguments

+append --> it takes a value as an input and add it at the end of the linked list

+insert_before --> it takes tow argument a value in the position and the new value that we want to add then it add the new value before the positioned value

+insert_after --> it takes tow argument a value in the position and the new value that we want to add then it add the new value before the positioned value

 ## white board